nats-io/nats.deno/README.md

 `(err: (NatsError|null), msg: Msg) => void`.
 When specified, the subscription iterator will never yield a message, as the callback will intercept all messages.

-Note that `callback` likely shouldn't even be documented,  as likely it is a workaround to an underlying application problem where you should be considering a different strategy to horizontally scale your application, or reduce pressure on the clients, such as using queue workers, or more explicitly targeting messages.
+Note that `callback` likely shouldn't be documented, as it may be a workaround to an underlying application problem where you should be considering a different strategy to horizontally scale your application, or reduce pressure on the clients, such as using queue workers, or more explicitly targeting messages.
 With that said, there are many situations